WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 But counter to that, it is perhaps unfair to expect a problem be solved that competition hasn't solved either.
-DoesQA makes automation easier in ways the lower level languages do not (FWIW: despite me bluntly reporting the bugs I find, I find the drag and drop editing style of DoesQA enjoyable and easy to do).
+DoesQA makes automation easier in ways the lower level languages do not (_FWIW: despite me bluntly reporting the bugs I find, I find the drag and drop editing style of DoesQA enjoyable and easy to do_).
 Perhaps there is a "come back to reality" moment the customer needs to have after they put down the brochures and marketing slicks, but it is a familiar journey a lot of other automation programmers have been through, so it winds up being no worse than most of the competition.
-The "workaround" in this case is, in another tool or language, just consider "better coding."
+The "workaround" in this case is, in another tool or language, just considered "better coding."